Egyptian Navy Fast Missile Craft, Egypt

 It is also fitted with a Thales Naval Nederlands Link ASN 150, LinkYE, Link 14, and Link 11 datalinks, identification, friend or foe (IFF) identification systems, Lockheed Martin's lightweight shipboard electro-optical combat management system and the L-3 Communications Brashear fire control system.

-DRS Radar Systems provided its Scout navigation radar, 3D long-range multirole radar for air / surface search, Thales Tacticos combat management system and Sting optronic director.
+DRS Radar Systems provided its Scout navigation radar, 3D long-range multirole radar for air / surface search, in addition to the Thales Tacticos combat management system and Sting optronic director.
 L-3 Communications provided the integrated communications system (ICS).